-Melanie Nagy is the CTV National News Bureau Chief in Vancouver, covering news across B.C.
-Since joining CTV in 2012, Nagy has delivered stories both domestically and internationally.
+Melanie Nagy is the CTV NATIONAL NEWS Bureau Chief in Vancouver, covering news across B.C.
+Since joining CTV News in 2012, Nagy has delivered stories both domestically and internationally for the network.

-In B.C., Nagy delivers on all major news stories such as the province’s hot housing market, the deadly fentanyl crisis and the continual controversy surrounding expanding pipeline projects.
-She also travelled throughout the province covering the 2016 Royal Tour of the Duke and Duchess of Cambridge.
-She has also helped keep Canadians up-to-date on marijuana legalization issues and B.C.-based assisted suicide court rulings.
-Nagy also provided exclusive coverage of animal abuse at a B.C. dairy farm.
-The farm at the centre of the case eventually pleaded guilty.
+Nagy covers all major news stories in B.C., such as the province’s hot housing market, devastating wildfires, the deadly fentanyl crisis, and the continual controversy surrounding expanding pipeline projects.
+In this role, she travelled throughout the province covering the 2016 Royal Tour of the Duke and Duchess of Cambridge, and has helped keep Canadians up-to-date on issues such as marijuana legalization and B.C.-based assisted suicide court rulings.
+Nagy also provided exclusive coverage of animal abuse at a B.C. dairy farm and various chicken farms.

-Outside of B.C., Nagy was part of CTV’s team coverage reporting on the devastating 2016 Fort McMurray Wildfire.
-She also covered the flooding in southern Alberta.
-And in April 2014, Nagy reported live from Calgary, covering the mass stabbing at a house party that left five young people dead.
+Outside of B.C., Nagy was one of the first journalists to travel and report on Canada’s new Arctic highway in the Northwest Territories.
+She was part of CTV’s team coverage reporting on the devastating 2016 Fort McMurray wildfire, and also covered the flooding in southern Alberta.
+In April 2014, Nagy reported live from Calgary, covering the mass stabbing at a house party that left five young people dead.

 Nagy’s journalism career has not only taken her across Canada, but throughout the world.
-In 2016, she travelled to London, England to cover the historic Brexit vote.
-That same summer she also covered the deadly terrorist attack in Nice, France.
-She also helped deliver stories from Washington, DC during the 2016 US Presidential Election.
-And in 2015, she travelled to Jordan to share refugee stories as the Canadian government prepared to welcome thousands of Syrians.
-She also covered the birth of Prince George, Typhoon Haiyan in the Philippines and the police shooting of 18-year old Michael Brown in Ferguson, Missouri.
+As deadly famine swept across the Horn of Africa, Nagy was one of the few Western reporters inside the crisis zone.
+She was also part of CTV News’ storm coverage team delivering stories from Houston after Hurricane Harvey destroyed large parts of the city.
+In 2016, she covered the historic Brexit vote from London, England, the deadly terrorist attack in Nice, France, and delivered stories from Washington, DC during the 2016 U.S. Presidential Election.
+In 2015, she travelled to Jordan to share refugee stories as the Canadian government prepared to welcome thousands of Syrians.
+She also covered the birth of Prince George, Typhoon Haiyan in the Philippines, and the police shooting of 18-year-old Michael Brown in Ferguson, Missouri.

-Prior to joining CTV, Nagy spent nearly ten years with CBC News, first as a television reporter with CBC Vancouver and then as a correspondent for CBC National News, based out of St. John’s and later, Toronto.
-During that time, Nagy covered everything from high-profile court cases such as the trial of convicted murderer Russell Williams, severe weather stories such as the tornado that hit Goderich, Ontario, and the 2011 Stanley Cup Riots.
+Prior to joining CTV News, Nagy spent nearly 10 years with CBC News, first as a television reporter with CBC Vancouver and then as a correspondent for CBC NATIONAL NEWS, based out of St. John’s and later, Toronto.
+During that time, Nagy covered everything from high-profile court cases such as the trial of convicted murderer Russell Williams, severe weather stories such as the tornado that hit Goderich, Ont., and the 2011 Stanley Cup riots.